March 15, 2008

 - Taught high school math, physics and chemistry in The Gambia, West Africa and introduced set theory and “new” math to schools nation-wide

-- Member of Executive Committee that rearchitected governance at Yale University in early 1970s
+- Member of Executive Committee that rearchitected governance at Yale University

 Technology